kornislaw/dominik.piekarczyk.info/content/2020-10-23_aws_static_hosting_with_your_domain.md

   * Yes, there's a fee for each hosted zone.
 Currently it costs $.5 per month.
 This ads +50% to my domain costs ($6 per year, whereas the domain registration/renewal is $12).
 Not a big deal with a few domains, but can be significant when you have many of them.
   * Yes, you need to name your bucket exactly the same as your domain.
 So the name of my bucket is dominik.piekarczyk.info.
   * [This document](https://docs.aws.amazon.com/AmazonS3/latest/dev/website-hosting-custom-domain-walkthrough.html) explains very well how to set up your domain and the bucket properly.
+  * If you want to have https set up for your website, you need to add CloudFront to the list of tools used.
+S3 itself does not support HTTPS access.
+  * AWS CloudFront documentation should be good enough.
+    * There is an SSL certificate which you can add in the form.
+If you use Route 53 you can set it up on the fly, it takes 2 minutes.
+Though, I had to refresh the form to have it available on the list.
+    * Remember to set index.html as the Default Root Object.
+Otherwise the domain with the root path (i.e. https://dominik.piekarczyk.info/) will return an access error.

 I think in the future I will move this blog somewhere else.
 There are so many convinient solutions out there, where I can easily edit the content online, configure a CI/CD, etc. Though, for the time of preparations to the exam I stick to AWS.